Breinify/brein-api-library-java/README.md

 ```
 #### Step 5: Teardown of the Library Services

 Depending of the rest engine (e.g. UNIREST) some threads needs to be stopped.
-This will be done bei invoking the following statement:
+This will be done by invoking the following statement:

 ```
 // terminates the engine and possible open threads